 The Fatal Flaw: Why Aluminum Filters Are a Fire Hazard

-• Design Deficiency: Unlike modern baffle filters, traditional aluminum mesh filters are designed with multiple layers of interwoven metal.
+Unlike modern baffle filters, traditional aluminum mesh filters are designed with multiple layers of interwoven metal.
 While they initially trap grease, their intricate structure allows grease to accumulate within the mesh itself.
-This creates a dense, highly flammable fuel source.
+This creates a dense, highly flammable fuel source that is difficult to dislodge, even with routine cleaning.

-• The Flashover Risk: When exposed to high heat or an open flame (common in any kitchen), the grease-laden aluminum mesh can rapidly ignite.
-Because the grease is embedded within the filter, it can quickly lead to a "flashover" event, rapidly spreading fire into the exhaust ductwork and throughout the building.
-This is the core reason why Sacramento's hidden fire risk often starts with these filters.
+When exposed to high heat or an open flame (common in any kitchen), the grease-laden aluminum mesh can rapidly ignite.
+Because the grease is embedded deep within the filter, it can quickly lead to a “flashover” event, rapidly spreading fire into the exhaust ductwork and throughout the building.
+This is the core reason why Sacramento’s hidden fire risk often starts with these filters.

-• Combustible Material: Furthermore, aluminum itself has a lower melting point compared to steel, and once ignited, it can contribute to the fire, rather than contain it.
+Furthermore, aluminum itself has a lower melting point compared to steel.
+Once ignited, the aluminum can begin to melt or contribute to the fire, rather than containing it.

 Beyond Fire: The Operational Downsides of Obsolete Filters